 The question is complicated because carbon dioxide is not the only substance in the atmosphere that affects the earth's surface temperature and climate.
-Other greenhouse gases include methane (CH4), nitrous oxide, the halocarbons, and ozone, and all of these gases, together with water vapor, aerosols, solar radiation, and properties of the earth's surface, are involved in the evolution of climate change.
-Carbon dioxide, alone, is responsible for approximately 55-60% of the change in the Earth's radiation balance due to increases in well-mixed atmospheric greenhouse gases and methane, for about another

-20% (values are for the late 1990s; with a relative uncertainty of 10%; IPCC, 2001).
-These two gases are the primary gases of the carbon cycle, with carbon dioxide being particularly important.
+Other greenhouse gases include methane (CH_4), nitrous oxide, the halocarbons, and ozone, and all of these gases, together with aerosols, solar radiation, and properties of the earth's surface, are involved in the evolution of climate change.
+Carbon dioxide, alone, is responsible for 55-60% of the greenhouse forcing from gases, and methane, for another 20% (values are for the late 1990s with a relative uncertainty of 10%; IPCC, 2001).
+These two gases are the primary gases of the carbon cycle, with CO_2 being particularly important.
 Furthermore, the consequences of increasing atmospheric carbon dioxide extend beyond climate change alone.
 The accumulation of carbon in the oceans as a result of more than a century of fossil fuel use and deforestation has increased the acidity of the surface waters, with serious consequences for corals and other marine organisms that build their skeletons and shells from calcium carbonate.

-Inevitably, the decision to influence or control atmospheric concentrations of carbon dioxide as a means to prevent, minimize, or forestall future climate change, or to avoid damage to marine ecosystems from ocean acidification, will require management of the carbon cycle.
+Inevitably, any options or actions to prevent, minimize, or forestall future climate change, or to avoid damage to marine ecosystems from ocean acidification, will require management of the carbon cycle so as to influence or control concentrations of carbon dioxide in the atmosphere.
 That management involves both reducing sources of carbon dioxide to the atmosphere and enhancing sinks for carbon on land or in the oceans.
-Strategies may involve both short- and long-term solutions.
-Short-term solutions may help to slow the rate at which carbon accumulates in the atmosphere while longer-term solutions are developed.
+Strategies may involve both short- and long-term solutions, where short-term solutions may help to gain time while longer-term solutions are developed.
 In any case, formulation of options by decision makers and successful management of the earth's carbon budget will require solid scientific understanding of the carbon cycle.

 Understanding the current carbon cycle may not be enough, however.
 The concept of managing the carbon cycle carries with it the assumption that the carbon cycle will continue to operate as it has in recent centuries.
-A major concern is that the carbon cycle, itself, is vulnerable to land-use or climate change that could bring about additional releases of carbon to the atmosphere from either land or the oceans.
+A major concern is that the carbon cycle, itself, is vulnerable to change, and that the change could bring about additional sources of carbon to the atmosphere from either land or the oceans.
 Over recent decades both terrestrial ecosystems and the oceans have been natural sinks for carbon.
-If either, or both, of those sinks were to become sources, slowing or reversing the accumulation of carbon in the atmosphere could become much more difficult.
-Thus, understanding the current global carbon cycle is necessary for managing carbon, but is not sufficient.
-Projections of the future behavior of the carbon cycle in response to human activity and to climate and other environmental change are also important to understanding system vulnerabilities.
+If either, or both, of those sinks were to become sources, management of the carbon cycle could become unachievable.
+Thus, understanding the current global carbon cycle is necessary for managing carbon, but may not be sufficient.
+The scientific understanding must include confidence in projections of the future behavior of the carbon cycle in response to human activity and to climate and other environmental change.

-Perhaps even more importantly, effective management of the carbon cycle requires more than basic understanding of the current or future carbon cycle.
-It also requires cost-effective, feasible, and politically palatable options for carbon management.
-Just as carbon cycle knowledge must be assessed and evaluated, so must management options and tradeoffs.
-See Chapter 1 for further discussion of why the general public, as well as individuals and institutions interested in carbon management, should care about the carbon cycle.
+But just as importantly, effective management of the carbon cycle requires much more than basic understanding of the current or future carbon cycle.
+It also requires cost-effective, feasible, and politically-palatable options for carbon management.
+Caring about the carbon cycle, and responding to those concerns, also involves investigation, understanding and evaluation of those options.

 How do North American carbon sources and sinks relate to the global carbon cycle?
+(Chapter 2)